yoshikazuuu/crypto-agent-forecaster/README.md

 - Multimodal fusion of technical and sentiment signals
 - Agent-based architecture for scalable analysis
 - Hosted LLM integration for rapid iteration

+### Related Research

+This project builds upon and extends concepts from recent academic research in multi-agent systems for cryptocurrency investment:

+- **"LLM-Powered Multi-Agent System for Automated Crypto Portfolio Management"** (Luo et al., 2024) [[arXiv:2501.00826]](https://arxiv.org/pdf/2501.00826)
+  - Demonstrates the effectiveness of multi-agent architectures for cryptocurrency portfolio management
+  - Validates the use of specialized agents for different aspects of analysis (market data, sentiment, technical analysis)
+  - Shows how intrateam and interteam collaboration mechanisms enhance prediction accuracy
+  - Provides empirical evidence that multi-agent systems outperform single-agent models

+Our implementation extends these concepts by:

+- Integrating 4chan /biz/ as a unique sentiment data source
+- Providing a user-friendly CLI interface for real-time forecasting
+- Implementing multimodal chart analysis using AI vision capabilities
+- Offering support for multiple LLM providers (OpenAI, Anthropic, Google)

 ## 📄 License